Dialogue is familiar in two contexts: textual and political.

 In a police or detective drama or in a scene of a job interview, one character interviews or questions another, a

 In a suspense-action drama or film, "What do we do now?" dialogue > "Let's try this . . . " > "But . . . " > "What if . . . " > "Wait!
 I remember something . . . " > etc.

 Rising tension as dialogue develops knowledge, clarifies conflict, drives judgment and resolution, also revealing and developing characterization and narrative or plot.

 Competitive boasting or one-upmanship, as when two warriors face off. (cf. professional wrestling; dialogue as substitute for actual combat)

 Pleading or nagging

-Refusing to let others speak; domineering speech.
+Speaking so others cannot speak; domineering speech.